Hair Extensions Can Be a Big Help!

 Want to turn heads?
 Try Bantu knots!
 Styling the hair in Bantu knots are used to achieve a curly style once unraveled.
 Women are enjoying leaving the Bantu knots in and wearing them out as a style.
 To achieve this style, start off damp or freshly washed hair.
 Make a square or triangle part, depending on the look you are wanting.

-After parting, twist the section of hair as if you are doing a finger coil.
+After parting, twist the section of the hair as if you are doing a finger coil.
 As you are twisting the hair, you will see the coil begin to wrap around itself- like a knot.
 Wrap the coil around itself, and secure the ends to the base with a bobby pin or small rubber band.

-Keep it Versatile
+Keep It Versatile

 If you’re someone that travels consistently, you may want to try out every listed style.
 You’ll want to keep your looks fresh and new for each photo op you have out of town.
 Don’t be afraid to try out some travel hair hacks also.
-A travel hair hack can be anything from bringing along different hairstyles to switch up your hair style to bringing some hair tools to achieve your best look.
+A travel hair hack can be anything from bringing along different hairstyles to switch up your hairstyle to bringing some hair tools to achieve your best look.

 If I’m going on an extended vacation, I usually try to bring as many styles and tools with me.
 For extended vacations, I bring different wigs.
 This way, I can switch up the style, and be versatile.